junxit/us-congress-bills-113/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “EPA Science Advisory Board Reform Act of 2013”.
+This Act may be cited as the “EPA Science Advisory Board Reform Act of 2014”.

 ## § 2.
 Science Advisory Board

+- **(a)** *Independent advice* Section 8(a) of the Environmental Research, Development, and Demonstration Authorization Act of 1978 (42 U.S.C.
+4365(a)) is amended by inserting “independently” after “Advisory Board which shall”.
-- **(a)** *Membership* Section 8(b) of the Environmental Research, Development, and Demonstration Authorization Act of 1978 (42 U.S.C.
+- **(b)** *Membership* Section 8(b) of the Environmental Research, Development, and Demonstration Authorization Act of 1978 (42 U.S.C.
 4365(b)) is amended to read as follows:
   > - **(b)**
-  >   - **(1)** The Board shall be composed of at least nine members, one of whom shall be designated Chairman, and shall meet at such times and places as may be designated by the Chairman in consultation with the Administrator.
+  >   - **(1)** The Board shall be composed of at least nine members, one of whom shall be designated Chairman, and shall meet at such times and places as may be designated by the Chairman.
   >   - **(2)** Each member of the Board shall be qualified by education, training, and experience to evaluate scientific and technical information on matters referred to the Board under this section.
-The Administrator shall select Board members from nominations received as described in paragraph (3) and shall ensure that—
+The Administrator shall ensure that—
   >     - **(A)** the scientific and technical points of view represented on and the functions to be performed by the Board are fairly balanced among the members of the Board;
   >     - **(B)** at least ten percent of the membership of the Board are from State, local, or tribal governments;
   >     - **(C)** persons with substantial and relevant expertise are not excluded from the Board due to affiliation with or representation of entities that may have a potential interest in the Board’s advisory activities, so long as that interest is fully disclosed to the Administrator and the public and appointment to the Board complies with section 208 of title 18, United States Code;
   >     - **(D)** in the case of a Board advisory activity on a particular matter involving a specific party, no Board member having an interest in the specific party shall participate in that activity;
-  >     - **(E)** Board members may not participate in advisory activities that directly or indirectly involve review and evaluation of their own work;
+  >     - **(E)** Board members may not participate in advisory activities that directly or indirectly involve review or evaluation of their own work;
   >     - **(F)** Board members shall be designated as special Government employees; and
   >     - **(G)** no federally registered lobbyist is appointed to the Board.
   >   - **(3)** The Administrator shall—
   >     - **(A)** solicit public nominations for the Board by publishing a notification in the Federal Register;
-  >     - **(B)** solicit nominations from relevant Federal agencies, including the Departments of Agriculture, Defense, Energy, and Health and Human Services;
+  >     - **(B)** solicit nominations from relevant Federal agencies, including the Departments of Agriculture, Defense, Energy, the Interior, and Health and Human Services;
-  >     - **(C)** make public the list of nominees, including the identity of the entities that nominated them, and shall accept public comment on the nominees;
+  >     - **(C)** make public the list of nominees, including the identity of the entities that nominated each, and shall accept public comment on the nominees;
   >     - **(D)** require that, upon their provisional nomination, nominees shall file a written report disclosing financial relationships and interests, including Environmental Protection Agency grants, contracts, cooperative agreements, or other financial assistance, that are relevant to the Board’s advisory activities for the three-year period prior to the date of their nomination, and relevant professional activities and public statements for the five-year period prior to the date of their nomination; and
   >     - **(E)** make such reports public, with the exception of specific dollar amounts, for each member of the Board upon such member’s selection.
   >   - **(4)** Disclosure of relevant professional activities under paragraph (3)(D) shall include all representational work, expert testimony, and contract work as well as identifying the party for which the work was done.